VirusPilot/ublox-agps/README.md

 - modify `comPort` if neccessary for other ublox chipsets

 ## Run the script via commandline
-`python2 u-blox_agps.py`
+`python u-blox_agps.py`

 ## Include the script in Stratux Europe
-- add `python2 u-blox_agps.py` e.g. to /root/stratux-pre-start.sh right after echo powersave ...
+- add `python u-blox_agps.py` e.g. to /root/stratux-pre-start.sh right after echo powersave ...

 ## tbd:
 - currently eth0 connection for internet access required, should be replaced by EFB internet access